Justice Department to appeal its loss in the AT&T-Time Warner trial

 During the trial the Justice Department argued that the merger could raise prices for consumers and for the companies' rivals, to the tune of hundreds of millions of dollars a year.
 In response, AT&T said that the deal would actually lead to lower prices for TV viewers.

 Soon after the deal closed, AT&T announced a price increase for DirecTV Now, the company’s online streaming video service.
+The company said it was increasing rates to bring the product in line with the rest of the market.
 But it is unclear how that price hike could affect the litigation.
 Some analysts said it could reflect negatively on Leon’s analysis of the case and possibly benefit the Justice Department.

 “My guess is that the government is going to try to show that a lot of important evidence was rejected by the judge, and the judge put too much weight on the testimony of the merging parties," said Gene Kimmelman, a former Justice Department antitrust official who now leads Public Knowledge, a consumer advocacy group that opposed the merger.